 Google’s built-in Chrome Developer Tools let you do just that.
 Bundled and available in both Chrome and Safari, they allow developers access into the internals of their web application.
 On top of this, a palette of network tools can help optimize your loading flows, while a timeline gives you a deeper understanding of what the browser is doing at any given moment.

 By rolling out your project with the service, you can view any changes you’ve made or even go back to your previous state (making pesky mistakes a thing of the past).
+There are so many reasons why GitHub is vital to developers.
 The repository hosting service also boasts a rich open-source development community (making collaboration between teams as easy as pie), as well as providing several other components such as bug tracking, feature requests, task management, and wikis for every project.

-This is where AngularJS, an open-source web application framework, comes in.
+This is where AngularJS, an open-source web framework, came in.
 Developed by Google, AngularJS lets you extend your application’s HTML syntax, resulting in a more expressive, readable, and quick to develop environment that could otherwise not have been built with HTML alone.

 Enter the world of the CSS preprocessor, a tool that will help you write maintainable, future-proof code, all while reducing the amount of CSS you have to write (keeping it DRY).